 Read A Community Digs its Past: The Lee Street Site, an 18-page booklet accompanying the exhibition.

-On some days you may find volunteers washing, marking and cataloguing artifacts from the latest dig.
+Saturdays are the best time to find volunteers washing, marking and cataloguing artifacts from the latest dig.
 On other days we may just be working on our computers, but please ask about our current projects.

 All of our artifacts are processed right here in the museum.
 Most of the work is done by a trained group of volunteers, under staff supervision.
 The artifact catalogue is maintained using a computer database, so that the archaeologists can search and analyze the data.
 Photographs of each object are stored along with the catalogue.

 Lab facilities include sinks with a dirt-trap, drying racks, tables and counters with solvent-resistant surfaces, and a fume hood a flammables storage cabinet to keep us safe when using chemicals.
 A small storage room is located upstairs, near the Museum offices.
 Some conservation work is done in-house, but usually the artifacts are sent out to specialized conservation labs when special treatment is required.